DuraMAT/pvpro/README.md

 <img src="https://github.com/DuraMAT/pvpro/blob/master/doc_img/pvpro_logo_slogan.gif?raw=true" width="800"/>
 <img src="https://github.com/DuraMAT/pvpro/blob/master/doc_img/pvpro_overview_new.png?raw=true" width="800"/>

 In a typical photovoltaic (PV) system, more information is stored than just the DC or AC power.
-When a dataset contains the **production (DC voltage & DC current) and weather (module temperature and plane-of-array irradiance) data**, we can fit and reconstruct a precise physical model of the PV system.
+When a dataset contains the **Production** (DC voltage & DC current) and **Weather data** (module temperature and plane-of-array irradiance) , we can fit and reconstruct a **precise physical model** of the PV system.
 This model serves to:

  - Identify the degradation trend and rate of key PV parameters
  - Perform irradiance-to-power conversion for accurate power prediction